-A Pupil Support Plan (PSP) (formerly known as an Individual Education Plan-IEP or Individual Behaviour Plan - IBP) may be put in place to set achievable targets for each child.
+A Pupil Support Plan or PSP (previously known as an Individual Education Plan, IEP, or Individual Behaviour Plan, IBP) may be put in place to set achievable targets for each child.
 PSPs are reviewed regularly using evidence of the impact of any interventions.
 The class teacher tracks progress to ensure planning accurately addresses the individual needs of each pupil.
 The class teacher and SENCo meet each term to review strategies, interventions, progress and next steps.
 Where appropriate, children can be involved in setting their own targets and can review them alongside teachers.
 Parents are vital partners in the child’s journey through school and are invited to review their child’s progress at Parent’s Evenings and other drop-in sessions throughout the year.

 Support for children may also be sought from external agencies, where necessary, in order to increase learning potential.
-Our school works closely with a number of agencies, including: Speech and Language Therapy, Occupational Health Services, the Child and Adolescent Mental Health Service (CAMHS), STARS (Autism), the Deaf and Hearing-Impaired team (DAHIT), The Donkey Sanctuary, local authority services e.g. school improvement, Educational Psychologist, Complex Needs Team, as well as cluster services e.g. behaviour support, family outreach/counselling etc. We also liaise with High Schools during Year 5 and 6 in order to provide transition support for pupils with SEN moving onto the next phase in their school career.
+Our school works closely with a number of agencies, including: Speech and Language Therapy (Chatterbugs), Occupational Health Services, the Child and Adolescent Mental Health Service (CAMHS), STARS (Autism), the Deaf and Hearing-Impaired team (DAHIT), local authority services e.g. school improvement, Educational Psychologist, Complex Needs Team, as well as cluster services e.g. behaviour support, family outreach/counselling etc. We also liaise with High Schools during Year 5 and 6 in order to provide transition support for pupils with SEND moving onto the next phase in their school career.

-To see what's offer across Leeds for children with SEN and their families, you can follow the link below to the Leeds Local Offer website: http://www.leeds.gov.uk/residents/Pages/Leeds-local-offer.aspx
+To see what's offer across Leeds for children with SEND and their families, you can follow the link below to the Leeds Local Offer website: http://www.leeds.gov.uk/residents/Pages/Leeds-local-offer.aspx